Harpo3/archsimian/README.md

 4. If you wish, you can assign ArchSimian rating codes directly in MM4 using the “<b>Grouping</b>” tag field for all tracks in your library, according to the star ratings you have, but it is not required.
 ArchSimian uses the star ratings and assigns the codes to its database.
 It does not modify your tags.
 You can change the tags yourself, though.
 You may wish to do it this way if you do not want to change your star ratings in MM4.
 This lets you force Archsimian to read its codes directly while ignoring the star ratings you are using.

 First, sort all tracks by their star rating.
 Select all the tracks of a particular rating, then right-click to select properties.
 Under the “Details” tab of the tag window, enter “3” to code your selected five-star tracks, “4” for four-star tracks, etc., using the table above.
 Remember to code unrated tracks to Grouping “0” and one star (new tracks) to Grouping “1”.

+5. As stated in the MM4 manual:

+<i>To export specific .m3u files:
+1. Select the Tracks you wish to export from a Playlist
+2. From the File menu click Export to Playlist or right-click Send to .m3u Playlist
+3. Choose a folder and filename (xxxxx.m3u) for the Playlist

+The Playlist will be saved as xxxxx.m3u, which can then be opened by another media player.</i>

+The default name MM4 gives you is “New playlist.m3u,” but you can save it as the name of the playlist you are modifying.